haridas/csv-anomaly-detector-cpp/README.md

 TODO
 ----

-1. Report the anomaly for row wise cleanly.
+1. Row wise anomaly reporting with info about which cell has problem.
 2. Add more tests.